Hacker0x01/docs.hackerone.com/docs/programs/servicenow-integration.md

 Name | Close Report
 Endpoint | The Public ServiceNow URL visible in configuration wizard on the HackerOne platform HTTP Method | POST
-Authentication Type | No authentication
+Authentication Type | Inherit from parent

 5. Enter this in the **Content** field in the HTTP Request tab:
 ```